KirollosSamy/Graphics_project/README.md

 ## 📙 About <a name = "about"></a>

-"Al Makrmsha" is an engaging single-player game that offers players a thrilling and immersive experience set in a spooky house.
-The objective of the game is to find a hidden key within a specified time limit to rescue a trapped person and escape from the house.
-The game features the Granny character, who can hear any sounds made by the player and will pursue them if they are detected.
-The game offers several interactive elements to make the gameplay more interesting and challenging.

-The player can collect coins scattered throughout the house to gain extra time and participate in mini- games or puzzles to earn additional time.
-The game includes traps such as the lights going out or a

-scary face appearing, which can cause the player to lose time or be caught by Granny.
-The game also features physics, with objects in the house moving and reacting to the player's actions.
-The game offers different levels of difficulty, catering to players of varying skill levels.
-As the difficulty level increases, the game becomes more challenging with additional objects, lighting, scary faces, faster Granny speed, time reduction, an extended house, and immersive music.
-"Al-Makrmsha" provides an immersive and engaging experience for players who enjoy puzzle-solving, exploration, and suspenseful gameplay.
-The ultimate goal of finding the key, rescuing a trapped person, and escaping from the house adds to the thrill of the gameplay, making it a must-play for gamers who enjoy a challenging and immersive experience.
+"Al Makrmsha" game 💀which is a single-player game set in a spooky house🏚️.
+The objective of the game is to find a hidden key🗝️ and rescue a trapped person🙍.
+The player takes on the role of a character navigating through the house, filled with spiders 🕷️and many locked doors🔐 need to be open.
+One of the main challenges in the game is Granny, a character who can hear the sounds made by the player.
+If Granny detects the player when he is close enough, he will lose.
+The house is designed with physics-based interactions, allowing the player to interact with various objects.
+These objects can be used strategically to overcome obstacles and progress through the game.
+The player starts with 10 lives❤️, which are reduced each time they are hit by moving spiders💔 found in the house.
+The spiders serve as an additional threat🕸️, adding difficulty to the game.
+To achieve the winning state🥇, the player needs to collect different objects such as a hammer🔨, screw🪛, and keys🗝️.
+These objects are used to unlock closed doors and ultimately rescue the trapped person.
+After rescuing the person, the player must search for the master key to open the house's main door🚪, marking the completion of the game.
+On the other hand, the losing state 😭is reached if the player is caught by Granny💀 or if they are hit by spiders 10 times.
+The game's atmosphere is enhanced by different types of lighting and scary music🎵, creating a spooky and tense ambiance throughout the gameplay.
+The game was built using our game engine, created with OpenGL and C++, it also includes many features such as movement, collision, sound and lightning system where we implemented 3 different types of lights [spot, directional and point]🔦

 ## 💻 Technology <a name = "technolgies"></a>